Raoul Wallenberg Centre for Human Rights: Israel

-The RWCHR is outspoken regarding the defence of Israeli democracy and the countering of anti-Semitism, which entails opposing the BDS movement.
-The RWCHR has made clear that BDS is a "new, global, sophisticated, virulent and even lethal form of anti-Semitism" masked "with universal values in attempt to make Israel the enemy of all that is good and the repository of all that is evil".
-BDS is, according to the RWCHR, an example of the three "Ds": demonization of Israel, delegitimization of Israel, double standard applied towards Israel".
+The RWCHR is outspoken in its support for Israel and fighting alleged anti-Semitism by critics of Israel.
+As of June 2025 the RWCHR denies the Gaza genocide, instead blaming the humanitarian crisis and civilian casualties on Hamas, putting it at odds with the United Nations, Amnesty International, Doctors Without Borders and The Lemkin Institute for Study of Genocide.
+The RWCHR opposes the Boycott, Divestment and Sanctions movement, calling BDS a "new, global, sophisticated, virulent and even lethal form of anti-Semitism" masked "with universal values in attempt to make Israel the enemy of all that is good and the repository of all that is evil".
+BDS is, according to the RWCHR, an example of "three Ds": demonization, delegitimization, and double standard applied towards Israel.

 The RWCHR represents the family of Lt.
 Hadar Goldin pro bono.
 Lt.
-Hadar Goldin is a soldier in the Israeli Defence Force who was killed by Hamas gunmen on 1 August 2014, hours after a UN-mandated humanitarian cease fire took effect.
-Goldin's body was seized by Hamas who, in violation of international humanitarian law, has repeatedly refused to repatriate their remains.
-On 22 December 2017, the RWCHR's Chair appeared before a special session of the UN Security Council alongside Leah Goldin, Hadar's mother, to highlight the humanitarian crisis underlining how the Palestinian Authority was in standing violation of the laws entrenched by the Rome Statute and International Criminal Court, which the Palestinian Authority bound themselves to by becoming members of the International Criminal Court in 2015.
-The RWCHR's Chair highlighted that a state "cannot be a violator of international humanitarian law and also be a member in good standing of the organizations [that uphold this law]".
+Hadar Goldin was a soldier in the Israeli Defence Forces who was killed by Hamas soldiers during the 2014 Gaza War, hours after a UN-mandated ceasefire took effect.
+Goldin's body was taken by Hamas who, in violation of international humanitarian law, has refused to repatriate their remains.
+On 22 December 2017, the RWCHR's Chair appeared before a special session of the UN Security Council alongside Leah Goldin, Hadar's mother, to claim the Palestinian Authority was in standing violation of the Rome Statute and International Criminal Court, which the Palestinian Authority bound themselves to by becoming members of the International Criminal Court in 2015.
+The RWCHR's Chair claimed that a state "cannot be a violator of international humanitarian law and also be a member in good standing of the organizations [that uphold this law]".
 Representatives of the RWCHR were also invited to a meeting of the Committee on Foreign Affairs of the European Union held under the title "The Humanitarian Rights of Hadar Goldin", which they attended on 20 June 2018.
-At this meeting, the RWCHR's Chair gave concrete recommendations for the European Union to take leading a resolution to be adopted by the European Union which declares that Hamas and the Palestinian Authority's holding of Goldin's remains to be in standing violation of international humanitarian law.
-The representatives of Romania, Hungary and the Netherlands joined RWCHR's Chair in arguing that all humanitarian aid to Gaza should be conditioned on the return of Israeli Defence Force soldiers and Israeli civilians.
-On 4 July 2018, the RWCHR's Chair addressed the Knesset Lobby for Returning Soldiers Home emphasizing that the Goldin case is not only an Israeli case, but a case anchored in international human rights and humanitarian law which necessitates the involvement of the entire international community.
-The RWCHR's Chair re-iterated the recommendations he made to the European Parliament at the Knesset arguing that states that have leverage over Hamas and the Palestinian Authority, especially and including those who provide humanitarian assistance to Gaza, such as Egypt and the European Union, have a responsibility to make such assistance conditioned on the Palestinian Authority's compliance with the international humanitarian law which they claim to embody.
+At this meeting, the RWCHR's Chair gave recommendations for the European Union to take leading a resolution to be adopted by the European Union which declares that Hamas and the Palestinian Authority's holding of Goldin's remains to be in standing violation of international humanitarian law.
+The representatives of Romania, Hungary and the Netherlands joined RWCHR's Chair in arguing that all humanitarian aid to Gaza should be conditioned on the return of remains of IDF soldiers and Israeli civilians.
+On 4 July 2018, the RWCHR's Chair addressed the Knesset Lobby for Returning Soldiers Home claiming that the Goldin case is not only an Israeli case, but a case anchored in international human rights and humanitarian law and necessitates the involvement of the entire international community.
+The RWCHR's Chair re-iterated the recommendations he made to the European Parliament at the Knesset arguing that states that have "leverage" over Hamas and the Palestinian Authority have a 'responsibility' to make humanitarian aid conditioned on the Palestinian Authority's compliance with international law.